ItsMARPON/nosql-social-network-api/README.md

 Credits to U of M Bootcamp Full-stack Web Development instructional staff, teacher assistants, and Calendly Tutors for assisting with code contributions and/or troubleshooting errors.

+Specifically, U of M Bootcamp Full-stack Web Development's use of res.status().json terinary code in controllers folder.

 ## License<a name="license"></a>

 MIT License (https://opensource.org/licenses/MIT)